 The Company places much emphasis on its staff training and development programmes.
 As with its Board of Directors, staff are also encouraged to undertake continuing professional education to equip themselves with the latest technical and statutory updates to stay relevant and be prepared for their jobs.

-Due to COVID-19 pandemic, all physical training was suspended.
-However, regular updates on the available webinars were notified to the relevant employees through emails.
-In financial year 2021, a total of 11 trainings in relation to Sustainability within the Company's operations were attended by different level of employees.
+In FY2022, a total of 18 trainings in relation to Sustainability within the Company's operations were attended by different level of employees.
 The summary of the relevant trainings is listed below: